pbezpalko/JavaFXSpringBootApp/README.md

 # Getting Started:

-1. Clone the project in your workspace using command - git clone https://github.com/RamAlapure/JavaFXSpringBootApp.git
+1. Clone the project in your workspace using command
 2. Then import as maven project into eclipse.
 3. Check Java 8 configuration if there is any error.
 4. Update project as maven if dependencies are not resolved.